Paolo Orano: Fascism

 Orano soon moved over to the Fascists and during the March on Rome he served as Mussolini's chief of staff, whilst also occupying a seat on the Grand Council of the party.
 He enjoyed a high-profile under the fascist government, serving in the parliament and holding the post of rector of the University of Perugia.

-His most notable contribution to fascism was his anti-semitism and he was the author in 1937 of the book The Jews in Italy.
-The book was influenced by Bernard Lazare in so much as it accepted his thesis that the activities of the Jews themselves helped to cause anti-semitism, although it made no reference to Lazare's refutations of the prejudice.
-In the book Orano expressed affection for some individual Jews, notably Ettore Ovazza, but nonetheless the book helped to legitimise anti-Semitism as a part of Italian fascism and laid the groundwork for later persecutions.
-Despite this the non-biological nature of his anti-semitism meant that he did not go far enough for Giovanni Preziosi, who attacked Orano's work in his journal La Vita Italiana.
+His most notable contribution to fascism was his antisemitism and he was the author in 1937 of the book The Jews in Italy.
+The book was influenced by Bernard Lazare in so much as it accepted his thesis that the activities of the Jews themselves helped to cause antisemitism, although it made no reference to Lazare's refutations of the prejudice.
+In the book Orano expressed affection for some individual Jews, notably Ettore Ovazza, but nonetheless the book helped to legitimise antisemitism as a part of Italian fascism and laid the groundwork for later persecutions.
+Despite this the non-biological nature of his antisemitism meant that he did not go far enough for Giovanni Preziosi, who attacked Orano's work in his journal La Vita Italiana.

 Captured in 1944 he was held along with many fellow fascist officials at a prison camp at Padula where he died the following year following complications with a peptic ulcer haemorrhage.